The Money Stuff

 The Entry Fee

-It's possible with a team of 2 but it's a lot more difficult and you need approval from Race HQ first.
+It's also possible with a team of 2 or 4 but you need approval from Race HQ first.
 These boats can't be sailed solo.

 The entry fee includes:

 The right to tell your grandchildren you sailed the greatest ocean adventure on the seas

 A mighty Ngalawa equipped with flotation pontoons, a high viz flag, an LED flare & a paddle

 Three days of pre-race training with race veterans and crew including theory sessions & navigation briefing